ruzguz/hungry-cat-game/README.md

 # hungry-cat-game
-A simple game about a cat eating all the food in a room
+A cat looking to escape a room by gaining skills depending on what he eats